NicoJuicy/LearnML/dl/optimizers.md

 - Adam

-## Stochastic Gradient Descent (SGD)
+## Stochastic Gradient Descent

-SGD is an iterative, non-convex, and first-order optimization algorithm over the differentiable error surfaces.
+Stochastic Gradient Descent (SGD) is an iterative, non-convex, and first-order optimization algorithm over the differentiable error surfaces.

 SGD is a stochastic estimation of gradient descent in which the training data is randomized that is a computationally-stable and mathematically well-established optimization algorithm.